pawelad/monz/README.md

 ```

 If you have only one then it will become the default one, but if you have more
-then you have to pass it's ID explicitly to the rest of the commands.
+then you have to pass its ID explicitly to other subcommands.

 You can view your current balance, which is also the default subcommand:
 ```
-$ monz
+$ monz balance
 Balance:     £17.29
 Spent today: £0.00

-$ monz balance
+$ monz
 Balance:     £17.29
 Spent today: £0.00
 ```